makersacademy/takeaway-challenge/README.md

  ```

-- PizzaShop & SushiShop Class are inheritance of TakeawayShop Class\n
+- PizzaShop & SushiShop Class inherit TakeawayShop Class.
-  Therefore only set own menu, you can use the TakeawayShop functions.
+  Therefore they only have their own menu inside their class, they just call TakeawayShop's functions.
 - Takeawayshop class use Twilio API to send texts to customers